NLESC-JCER/run-cpp-on-web/show-me-the-visualization/README.md

 The root finding algorithm tries to find the `x` where `y` is zero using a series of iterations.
 Let's plot the iteration `index` against the `y` found in each iteration to see how quickly it converged to an answer.

-Our Vega-Lite specification looks like this:
+The generic structure of our Vega-Lite specification looks like this:

 ```js
 const spec = {